Degrees and Certifications:

 We would like to take this opportunity to give you a brief overview of what we will be doing this year.

 As we find ourselves constantly progressing here at MES, we have implemented a system that successfully strives to meet the needs of each individual student.
 In doing so, the students are regrouped for both Language Arts and Math classes based on their academic abilities and achievements (California Standards Tests, District Assessments and previous year’s accomplishments.)
-This year your child will receive letter grades.
-The grading scale is as follows:

 Our classes will be targeting reading, language, and math skills at a pace and level appropriate for your child’s optimal learning.
 We will be working towards grade level goals using a variety of materials and resources.

 Please feel free to contact us at any time.

 Ms. Redick Room 31 696-1401 x2331